artuurog/ABB_GoFa_socket/README.md

     IP address: 192.168.125.1\
     port 1025

-  The IP address and port number must match in both Python node and RAPID RobotStudio module.
+  The IP address and port number must match in both Python node and RAPID module in RobotStudio.

 ## Structure

 - The `src` folder contains a RAPID module (.txt file) and a Python script
-- The `envs` folder contains a RobotStudio environment for simulating a GoFa arm
+- The `envs` folder contains a RobotStudio environment for simulating a GoFa arm with a virtual controller

 ## Disclaimer
 The current configuration has been tested on: